ChartFactor Toolkit logs¶

 cf.setLogLevel(level, module)

-parameter is not provided, the log level applies for all modules.
-However, this does not override the log level of modules that were specifically set using the module
+If the module parameter is not provided, the log level applies for all modules.
+However, this does not override the log level of modules that were specifically set using the module parameter.

 Note